EmilHvitfeldt/smltar/docs/11_conclusion.md

 # Text models in the real world {-}

 Models affect real people in real ways.
 As the school year of 2020 began with many schools in the United States operating online only because of the novel coronavirus pandemic, a parent of a junior high student [reported](https://twitter.com/DanaJSimmons/status/1300639757165191170) that her son was deeply upset and filled with doubt because of the way the algorithm of an ed tech company automatically scored his text answers.
-The parent and child [discovered](https://www.theverge.com/2020/9/2/21419012/edgenuity-online-class-ai-grading-keyword-mashing-students-school-cheating-algorithm-glitch) how to "game" the ed tech system's scoring.
+The parent and child discovered [@Verge2020] how to "game" the ed tech system's scoring.

 > Algorithm update.
 He cracked it: Two full sentences, followed by a word salad of all possibly applicable keywords.
 100% on every assignment.
 Students on \@EdgenuityInc, there's your ticket.
 He went from an F to an A+ without learning a thing.